 According to an Australian Bureau of Statistics estimate, Aussies spend just over $30 a week on alcohol.
 This is not an insignificant amount of money and when you consider that a beer from a carton costs $2.30 and if you’re drinking one of those a night, you’re more than half way to the estimate.

 I would say that between my husband and I, we were definitely hitting that national average and with a family holiday to New Zealand planned for the end of the year, I wanted to try and push the savings along by ditching the drink.

 In addition to that, alcohol is a 14.9 billion dollar a year industry in Australia and I just don’t want to be a part of it right now.
-I want to do something radical and start spending a little more wisely.
+I want to do something different and start supporting other endeavours or projects.

 So we’ve saved around $100 a month because I, personally, am not drinking, but also because my husband is drinking less.
 Like me, he would have a beer most nights of the week, but that’s more than halved since I started this journey.

 I wanted to give up alcohol for a year to see how it might affect my health, weight, fitness and overall wellbeing.